hawkeye64/quasar-json-api/library/README.md

   },
 ```

 Notice for the **params** section, we defer the required example by using **"__exemption": [ "examples" ]** instead.
-Soime places just don't make sense to have an example, if you have examples elsewhere for that object.
+Some objects just don't make sense to have an example, if you have examples elsewhere for that object.

 Let's look at one more property that takes a Function so you get a feel for the JSON:
 ```json